dmitrijsk/AttentionHTR/README.md

 * `--train_data` and `--valid_data` to provide paths to training and validation data, respectively.
 * `--select_data "/"` and `--batch_ratio 1` to use all data.
 Can be used to define stratified batches.
 * `--manualSeed` to assign an integer identifyer for the resulting model.
 The original purpose of this argument is to set a random seed.
+* `--patience` to set the number of epochs to wait for the validation loss to decrease below the last minimum.

 Specifically for predicting use:
 * `--eval_data` to provide a path to evaluation data.